peter2520/Interactive-Lab-Hub/Lab 1/README.md

 Touch screen: Press button to sense the items.
 Enter bank account information for cash back service.

-Trash bins: Open the hole of match trash bins, so users can only throw the trash to that specific bin.
+Trash bins: Open the hole of match trash bin, so users can only throw the trash to that specific bin.

 ![plot](https://github.com/peter2520/Interactive-Lab-Hub/blob/b146a29bb6d4230087c7e860679be8513b9335fb/Lab%201/Sketch_revised.jpg)